 The possible temporary impacts as consequence of the construction activities will consist of, among others, disruption of current traffic circulation, roadway safety, damage to access roads, dust nuisance, and gaseous emissions, potential pollution of soils and water resources, brief disturbance to biota, and momentary interference to neighbouring settlements through various operation activities.
 Off-site activities include quarry, burrow pit and asphalt plant operations, which if not managed properly, may cause localized adverse impacts.
 The Contractor's yard and workers' camp can be potential sources of temporary adverse impacts.

-No relocation and resettlement issues are anticipated.
+No relocation and resettlement issues as defined by OP 4.01 are anticipated.